haidirstclair/DreamRestBeds/README.txt

 Created an ASP.NET Core 7.0 MVC application with the product "Bed" using Visual Studio 2022.
 Then we included individual user account authentication.
 Created a logo for our company.
 Ran the application successfully.

 1612
-Then we pushed our application to the GitHub account of Haider and he made his link public so that all the members of the team could access the project. https://github.com/haidirstclair/DreamRestBeds
+Then we pushed our application to the GitHub account of Haidir and he made his link public so that all the members of the team could access the project. https://github.com/haidirstclair/DreamRestBeds

 1620